KhafraDev/Khafra-Bot/README.md

 # Environment
 * Khafra-Bot has been tested on both Windows 10 and Ubuntu.
-* Khafra-Bot will always support new features and will not support old (or sometimes LTS) versions of Node.
+* Khafra-Bot will always support and use new features and will not support old versions of Node.
-* The bot currently supports v14.1.0 or above, although the latest version of Node is recommended.
+* The bot currently supports v15.4.0 or above, although the *latest* version of Node is recommended.

 # Privacy
 ```md